Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Analytic DSA Model for CR Spectra in Test-particle Regime

 where $p_{\rm min} = Q\cdot p_{\rm th,e}$ stands for the smallest electron momentum above which the suprathermal power-law tail develops \citep{kang2020}.
+As mentioned in Section \ref{s2.4}, we assume $T_2=T_{i2}=T_{e2}$ in the far downstream region, so both ions and electrons could be described with the Maxwellian distributions of the same postshock temperature.
 The normalization factor is prescribed as $f_{\rm min} = n_2 \pi^{-1.5} p_{\rm th,e}^{-3} {\rm exp}(-Q^{2})$.
 The cutoff momentum, $p_{\rm eq}$, is fixed by the equilibrium condition that the DSA energy gain per cycle is equal to the synchrotron/IC losses per cycle.

 Panel (a) of Figure \ref{f8} illustrates these power-law DSA spectra for a $M_s=3$, internal shock along with $p_{\rm min}$ and $p_{\rm inj}$, while panel (b) displays the spectra for three strong shocks with different values of $T_1$ and $M_s$.
+By adopting Equation (\ref{cre}), we presume in effect that thermal electrons are energized from $p_{\rm min}$ to $p_{\rm inj}$ via various preacceleration processes such as Fermi-like SDA, SSDA, and Fermi II acceleration, while CR electrons are accelerated via DSA for $p> p_{\rm inj}$.

 Here, for simplicity, the same injection parameter $Q$ is adopted for both CRp and CRe.
 Then, the CR injection fraction by number, $\xi_p$ and $\xi_e$, depend only on $Q$ and $q$ as follows \citep{ryu2019}: